gilmore-lab/BehAV/README.md

 # BehAV
 Comparison of human video coding and AI coding of facial recognition

+Data on Box:BehAV